fredrik-hjarner/fasm68k/README.md

 If you have no idea what `fasmg` is then
 I'll quote from it's _Introduction and Overview_:

-> This is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has the ability to become an assembler for any CPU architecture.
+> This [fasmg] is a bare engine that by itself has no ability to recognize and encode instructions of any processor, however it has the ability to become an assembler for any CPU architecture.
+It has a macroinstruction language that is substantially improved compared to the one provided by flat assembler 1 and it allows to easily implement instruction encoders in form of customizable macroinstructions.

 And that's what fasm68k is, it's a set of fasmg macros to allow fasmg to assemble 68k assembly code.